ummadiviany/pds_assignment1/README.md

 ---

 ## Tasks
 This assignment is divided into 4 tasks.
 All the tasks are detailed below.
 All the below tasks use concepts discussed in theory and tutorial classes.
 You are expected to connect the dots to solve these tasks.
-In some tasks you are r
+In some tasks you are learning new concepts.
+You are expected to learn them and use them to solve the tasks.
 ### Task 1 : Cubeth Root
     1. In this task, you have to complete the function `cube_root` in `1_cubeth_root.py` file.
     2. Conditions: